The Support You Need.

 • Damages for loss of enjoyment of life or companionship – These cover the negative impact on your quality of life and personal relationships.

-• Wrongful death expenses – If the motorcycle accident is fatal, you can recover funeral and burial costs for your loved one.
+• Wrongful death expenses – If the motorcycle accident is fatal, your family can recover funeral and burial costs for your loved one.

 • Call 911 – Call 911 for an ambulance if you’re hurt.
 Get checked by EMTs at the scene and see a doctor even if you don’t feel injured, as some injuries may not be immediately apparent.

-• Tell the Gilroy police about the accident – Report the accident to the Gilroy police.
+• Tell the Gilroy police or CHP about the accident – Report the accident to the Gilroy police.
 They will handle the situation and file a report.

 • Share your information – Exchange details with the other party involved, including names, phone numbers, insurance, and vehicle information.
 Also, get contact information from any witnesses.